Griswold cast iron skillet. Simple identification guide using logos.

 Does your slant logo pre-E.P.U. have “ERIE” in quotation marks or ERIE without quotation marks?
 If you know why Griswold did this please, let me know in the comments.

-Griswold Slant logo sizes
+Griswold Slant Logo Sizes

 Griswold cast iron skillet No9.